Compression for Coinductive Rewriting and the Cut-Elimination of Non-Wellfounded Proofs: Introduction

-Unfortunately, this rewriting on non-wellfounded proofs does no really fit the usual presentation on infinitary rewriting, which had to be partially adapted specifically for this prupose \cite{Baelde.Dou.Sau.16,Saurin.23}.
-On the contrary, the framework we introduce in this paper encompasses it, and consequently constitutes a first coinductive treatment of such a rewriting: as such, it is also a first step towards a fully coinductive cut-elimination procedure for the non-wellfounded proof systems we are considering.
+Once more, this calls for a generic presentation of coinductive rewriting unifying and completing the aforementioned lines of work.
+In particular expressing the infinitary rewriting induced by cut-elimination on non-wellfounded proofs coinductively seems particularly natural, and would pave the way for fully coinductive cut-elimination proofs.

-\myparagraph{Contributions and organisation of the paper} In \Cref{sec:infinintary-rewriting}, we recall the basics of infinitary rewriting in the case of first-order term rewriting and the λ-calculus, as well as for a notion of arbitrary non-wellfounded derivations that we introduce and that encompasses all the use cases mentioned so far.
-In \Cref{sec:compression-lemma}, we identify a characterisation of Compression factorising most of the proofs of the property and identifying the key features a compressible infinitary rewriting system should enjoy; we apply this to first-order coinductive rewriting and to the λ-calculus.
-Finally, in \Cref{sec:compressing-mumall} we recall the non-wellfounded proof system $\muMALLi$ for multiplicative-additive linear logic with fixed points, and we show that compression also holds for the rewriting induced by cut-elimination on this proof system .
-The choice of $\muMALLi$ is justified by the fact that Compression in this setting is a cornerstone of cut-elimination for $\muLLi$ (the non-wellfounded proof system for linear logic with fixed points), in which non-wellfounded proof systems for a whole range of logics (intuitionnistic, classical, temporal, etc.) can be embedded.
+\myparagraph{Contributions and organisation of the paper} In \Cref{sec:infinintary-rewriting}, we propose a framework for describing arbitrary non-wellfounded objects and rewriting systems acting on such objects, which encompasses all the use cases mentioned so far.
+We extend the correspondence between topology-based and coinduction-based infinitary rewriting to this generic framework.
+In \Cref{sec:compression-lemma}, we formulate a characterisation of the compression property \enquote{factorising} the part of the proof that can be performed at this level of generality, hence identifying the key features a compressible infinitary rewriting system should enjoy; to our knowledge this proof is new.
+We then apply it to first-order coinductive rewriting and to the λ-calculus.
+Finally, in \Cref{sec:compressing-mumall} we recall the non-wellfounded proof system $\muMALLi$ for multiplicative-additive linear logic with fixed points, and we prove that compression also holds for the rewriting induced by cut-elimination on this proof system.
+The choice of $\muMALLi$ is justified by the fact that compression in this setting is a cornerstone argument of the proof of cut-elimination for $\muLLi$ (the non-wellfounded proof system for linear logic with fixed points), in which non-wellfounded proof systems for a whole range of logics (intuitionistic, classical, temporal, etc.) can be embedded.
 Finally, we recap and suggest directions for future work in \Cref{sec:conclusion}.